stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 The `posterior_sample` object combines all outputs from a `sampler_runset` into a single object.
-The Pandas module is used to manage this information in a memory-efficient fashion.
+The numpy module is used to manage this information in a memory-efficient fashion.

-The `posterior_sample` object contains _draws_ from the model conditioned on data.
+The `posterior_sample` object
+Stan's HMC NUTS sampler produces a set of _draws_ from the model conditioned on data.
 A draw is a vector of values and a set of labels for each index consisting of:

 - the sampler state for that iteration